cloudmesh/technologies/chapters/tech/r.md

 R is a free implementation of the S programming language, which was originally created and distributed by Bell Labs.
 It can be used to  perform anything from basic to advanced statistical and graphical techniques.

->"R is a programming language and free software environment for statistical computing and graphics supported by the R Foundation for Statistical Computing.
-The R language is widely used among statisticians and data miners for developing statistical software and data analysis " [@fa18-523-66-r-wiki].
+> "R is a programming language and free software environment for statistical computing and graphics supported by t
+> he R Foundation for Statistical Computing.
+The R language is widely used among statisticians and data miners for developing
+> statistical software and data analysis" [@fa18-523-66-r-wiki].

 The many advantages of R include its package ecosystem.
 Developers agree that if a statistical technique exists then there is a good chance that a package for this function already exists.
 Being open-source, r allows new packages to be written and shared among